ClementPinard/depth-dataset-builder/README.md

     --output_meshlab /path/to/lidar.mlp
     ```

-    Optionally, if we have multiple lidar scans (which is not the case here), we can run a registration step with ETH3D
+    Optionally, if we have multiple lidar scans, we can run a registration step with ETH3D

     ```
     ETHD3D/build/ICPScanAligner \